selfup/moat/README.md

 ## How is this safe?

-1. Keys are randomly generated (aesKey, label)
+1. Keys are randomly generated (passphrase, label)
 1. RSA 4096
 1. AES 256